Meering

 Meering is a geographically small civil parish in the Newark and Sherwood district of Nottinghamshire, England.
-With a population of zero (2001 census), it is grouped with Girton to form a parish meeting.
+With a population of zero (2021 census), it is grouped with Girton to form a parish meeting.
 The parish was originally an extra-parochial area, and was once populated, although not in more than single figures since census records began.

-The parish is bound by the Carlton Rack river to the west (which forms the border with Sutton on Trent) and to the east a lagoon and a brook separates it from Girton civil parish.
+The parish is bound by the Carlton Rack meanders of the River Trent to the west (which forms the border with Sutton on Trent) and to the east a lagoon and a brook called The Fleet which is thought to be an old Trent channel, separates it from Girton civil parish.